Unicorn/Trax/README.md

 ## Prerequisites
-You'll need at minimum, an [App Token and Secret from Github](https://developer.github.com/apps/building-oauth-apps/).
+You'll need at minimum, an [Oauth Token/Secret](https://developer.github.com/apps/building-oauth-apps/) from Github, as well as a [Personal Access Token](https://github.com/settings/tokens).
 You can drop these in a `.env` file in the project root like so:

 ```
+GH_API_TOKEN=XXX
 GH_CLIENT_ID=XXX
 GH_CLIENT_SECRET=XXX
 ```

-### Dependencies
+### Todo

-TODO:

-- Get rid of parameterize
-- Get rid of UUID
-- Fix devtool ext install error
+- [ ] Remove prop-types in favor of TS